zeinabkalanaki/AlgorithmComplexity-BigO/README.md

  => O(n)
 ```

- > If our method has two extera lines of code like below:
+ > If our method has two extra lines of code like below:
 ```
 public void Log(string[] input)
 {